-All sensitivity calculations assume 44 MHz bandwidth per IF, (except for P-band and 4-band, where 3.125 MHz and 0.78 MHz are used), 27 antennas, two IF pairs (four IFs), natural weighting, and an elevation of 45 degrees.
+All sensitivity calculations assume 43 MHz bandwidth per IF, (except for P-band and 4-band, where 3.125 MHz and 0.78 MHz are used), 27 antennas, two IF pairs (four IFs), natural weighting, and an elevation of 45 degrees.
 Performance will degrade for large zenith angles at high frequencies and for sources close to the galactic plane at low frequencies.
+The confusion limits for C configuration are approximately a factor of 10 less than those tabulated above for D configuration.